nobody-famous/alive/README.md

 This extension contributes the following settings:

+-   `alive.lsp.install.path`: Directory where the LSP source code is installed
+-   `alive.lsp.startCommand`: Command used to start the LSP server
 -   `alive.format.indentWidth`: Default indentation width

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: